narkisr/.vim/README.md

 # Intro

-A higly tested and fine tuned VIM configuration.
+A highly tested and fine tuned VIM configuration.

 # Copyright and license